True contemplation always overflows into creation—it becomes a creative act.

 -Stephen K Levine, Poeisis: The Language of Psychology and the Speech of the Soul

-My approach to working with the arts is through the lens of the expressive arts where process is honored over product and a multiplicity of art modalities are explored as ways of accessing different insights into a particular experience.
+Our approach to working with the arts is through the lens of the expressive arts where process is honored over product and a multiplicity of art modalities are explored as ways of accessing different insights into a particular experience.
 The languages of poetry, visual art, music, movement, and imagination are all brought to bear on the act of soul-making.
 In ancient traditions, all of the arts came together through rituals honoring life’s transitions.

 The arts can become a vehicle for discovery where what is new within us is given safe space to emerge, where the soul is able to give expression and find form for its deepest longings.
 Creativity at heart is about cooperating with the divine work within us.
-My work in the arts creates a safe space for participants to dive into the gifts of the creative process and listen for the invitations and discoveries shimmering there and what wants to emerge.
+Our work in the arts creates a safe space for participants to dive into the gifts of the creative process and listen for the invitations and discoveries shimmering there and what wants to emerge.

 Abbey of the Arts offers resources for those who long to deepen their own path of creative expression, honoring it as an upwelling of the Spirit.
 The Abbey has a variety of classes, books, and articles to help support you in expressing your creativity more freely and authentically.